What Makes You YOU?

 The biggest step you can take has to be gaining practical experience.
 This includes practicing advocacy and being able to demonstrate client interaction experience.
 Note that this doesn’t necessarily need to be in a legal environment.
-One of our best Solicitors worked in a recruitment agency before joining Co-op, managing client relationships.
+One of our best Solicitors worked in a recruitment agency, managing client relationships, before joining Co-op.

 Any work experience you can get to help demonstrate your confidence, commercial awareness, influencing skills and ability to build strong relationships will be brilliant.

 2. Get Out and Do